by Svetlana Cheusheva, updated on

-This tutorial explains how you can alternate row colors in Excel to automatically highlight every other row or column in your worksheets.
+This tutorial shows how you can alternate row color in Excel to automatically highlight every other row or every nth row or column in your worksheets.
 You will also learn how to apply Excel banded rows and columns and find a few smart formulas to alternate row shading based on a value change.

-It is a common practice to add shading to alternate rows in an Excel worksheet to make it easier to read.
+Alternating color rows in Excel is a common practice to make the data easier to read.
 While it is a relatively easy job to highlight rows of data manually in a small table, it could be an arduous task in larger ones.
 A better way is to have row or column colors alternated automatically and this article is going to show you how you can quickly do this.

 When it comes to shading every other row in Excel, most gurus will immediately point you to conditional formatting, where you will have to invest some time in figuring out an ingenious mix of MOD and ROW functions.